semiotic-ai/vscode-sql-studio/README.md

 - View subgraph database layout
 - Supports dragging and dropping database table and columns into the sql text editor
 - Syntax highlighting and autocompletion
-- From the command menu `C-S-p`, you have access to all commands with the heading `GRAPHSQL`.
+- From the command menu `C-S-p`, you have access to all commands with the heading `Semiotic SQL`.
 These include:
   - `New Query` - Create a GSQL window to write a new query.
 If you've already selected a subgraph in the *Available Subgraphs* menu, it will automatically populate the `ID` field in the document.
   - `Add Subgraph Info` (`C-m C-a`) - If you haven't yet added a subgraph to the document, it will add the name and ID of the currently selected subgraph.
   - `Replace Subgraph Info` (`C-m C-p`) - If there is no subgraph metadata in the document, add the metadata associated with the currently selected one.
 If there is, replace it with the currently selected one.